 Child custody can be one of the most sensitive and highly contested issues in a divorce proceeding.
-The experienced child custody lawyers of Parkerson Santel, PLLC understand that you want to protect your child and do what is best for them.
+Any experienced Murfreesboro child custody attorney at Parkerson Santel, PLLC understands that you want to protect your child and do what is best for them.
 When you and your spouse do not agree on what is in the best interest of your child, it is important to have an attorney who is committed to effectively representing your interests and your child’s interests.
-We fight to ensure that your rights and your child’s rights are protected as the court determines what is in the best interest of your child.
+Our child custody lawyers serving Murfreesboro will fight to ensure that your rights and your child’s rights are protected as the court determines what is in the best interest of your child.

 Determining What is In the Best Interest of Your Child

 The overriding principle in all custody cases is what is in the best interest of the child.
 If parents can agree on the terms of custody, the court will generally incorporate those terms into a Permanent Parenting Plan, provided the court agrees that the proposed custody arrangement is in the best interest of the child.
 When parents cannot agree on custody matters, the court must determine this based on the evidence presented in court.